castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

     is($users_rs->count, 1, 'Found exactly one alice user');

     my $alice = $users_rs->next();
-    is($alice->id, 1, 'Magically discovered Alice's PK value');
+    is($alice->id, 1, "Magically discovered Alice's PK value");
     is($alice->username, 'alice', 'Alice has boring ole username of "alice"');
-    ok($alice->password->match('aliceandfred'), "Guessed Alice's password, woot!');
+    ok($alice->password->match('aliceandfred'), "Guessed Alice's password, woot!");
     like($alice->realname, qr/^Alice/, 'Yup, Alice is named Alice');

     done_testing;

 Finished?
-If you get stuck, solutions are included with the downloadable code, and in the Appendix.
+If you get stuck, solutions are included with the downloadable code, in the exercises section.

 ## Importing multiple rows at once